-I remember back as a young teenager, how my dad would patiently explain to me all the things I should pay attention to while learning to drive.
+As a young teenager, I remember how my dad would patiently explain to me all the things I should pay attention to while learning to drive.
 He would tell me how I should change the gears, and I should slowly release the clutch while giving some petrol by pushing down on the accelerator.

-You see, the mind has a very difficult time processing a negative image.
-Some people (like me) who rely on internal pictures cannot see negative at all.
-So, in order for me to process the command “…better NOT mess up” or “…better NOT forget…” my brain had to first imagine “messing up and forgetting” and then try and tell the brain NOT to do what it just imagined.
+You see, the mind has a challenging time processing a negative image.
+Some people (like me) who rely on internal pictures cannot see anything negative at all.
+So, for me to process the command “…better NOT mess up” or “…better NOT forget…” my brain had first to imagine “messing up and forgetting” and then try and tell the brain NOT to do what it just imagined.

 Pictures Within the Mind

-That’s why people who smoke struggle with the act of stopping, because they see pictures of themselves smoking all the time.
-They are not taught that they should see themselves breathing in fresh air and feeling strong and healthy.
+That’s why people who smoke struggle with the act of stopping because they see pictures of themselves smoking all the time.
+They are not taught that they should see themselves breathing in the fresh air and feeling strong and healthy.
 Their internal language becomes a barrier to their success.
-The same goes for people struggling to lose weight, they run pictures of themselves enjoying food with a friend or munching on chips while watching TV.
-Very few of them see pictures of themselves slim, in a swimsuit at the beach feeling healthy and fit.
+The same goes for people struggling to lose weight; they run pictures of themselves enjoying food with friends or munching on chips while watching TV.
+Very few of them see pictures of themselves slim, in a swimsuit at the beach, feeling healthy and fit.

-For example, when we use the word ‘try’ you are actually giving your subconscious mind permission not to succeed.
-You are either going to do it or you’re not, so remove the word ‘try’ from your vocabulary.
+For example, when we use the word ‘try’, we are actually giving our subconscious mind permission not to succeed.
+You are either going to do it, or you’re not, so remove the word ‘try’ from your vocabulary.

 Psychologists claim it takes around seventeen positive statements to offset a negative statement.
 Whether that’s true or not, I don’t know; the question is, how is your inner is self-talk?
 Are you sabotaging yourself with toxic words and phrases like, ‘I can’t do anything right, I’ll try and do my best, I’m not good enough, I don’t want to be poor, I don’t want to be stupid, etc.

 Watch Your Language